 8. Followers (フォロワーズ) — 2020

-If you are looking for a J-Drama to keep you at the edge of your seat, watch Followers on Netflix.
+If you are looking for a J-Drama to keep you on the edge of your seat, watch Followers on Netflix.

 The story follows the lives of women living and working in Tokyo, especially Limi Nara.
-There are many aspects of this city that this photographer loves to capture.
+This photographer loves to capture many aspects of this city.

 In an Instagram post, Limi shares a picture of aspiring actress Natsume Hyakuta.
-Upholding her standing and status in blooming Tokyo while following her ambitions and social networks collide in Natsume’s life.
+She upholds her standing and status in blooming Tokyo while following her ambitions, and social networks collide in Natsume’s life.

-You’ll find many words, phrases, and structures in this show.
-Although this is meant for the upper intermediate level, the subtitles use moderate kanji for easier understanding!
+This show contains many words, phrases, and structures.
+Although it is meant for the upper intermediate level, the subtitles use moderate kanji for easier understanding!

 9. World Great TV — 1990